 Mr. Phillips’s practice consists principally of complex civil litigation in the trial and appellate courts.
 He has been lead counsel in jury trials in both state and federal court.
 He has an extensive appellate practice, having argued in the U.S. Supreme Court, been counsel of record on numerous briefs in that Court and argued on many occasions in the California Supreme Court, the Federal Circuit Courts of Appeals and the California Courts of Appeal.

-Mr. Phillips’s areas of practice include antitrust, unfair competition, First Amendment, intellectual property and general commercial litigation.
+Mr. Phillips’s areas of practice include higher education, antitrust, unfair competition, First Amendment, intellectual property and general commercial litigation.
 He also does extensive litigation involving other constitutional issues, civil rights, election law and other public law issues.
-Mr. Phillips has represented companies in the entertainment, publishing, newspaper, computer, telecommunications, aerospace, financial, energy and education businesses; and he has also represented a public university and public school districts.
+Mr. Phillips has represented companies in the entertainment, publishing, newspaper, computer, telecommunications, aerospace, financial, energy and education businesses; and he has also represented public universities and public school districts.
 Mr. Phillips is consistently ranked as a leading antitrust attorney by Chambers USA.
 He was also recognized as 2018 Antitrust Lawyer of the Year in Los Angeles by The Best Lawyers in America.

 Mr. Phillips has done extensive legal and policy work in the areas of ethics in government, campaign finance and election law.
 He served from 1993-1996 as the chair of California Common Cause and for a dozen years as a member of the National Governing Board of Common Cause.